apache/beam/website/www/site/content/en/documentation/sdks/java-multi-language-pipelines.md

 for Java, so you can use that instead of specifying the fully qualified name for the Python `DataframeTransform`.

-Here's the complete pipeline definition from the example pipeline:
+Here's the complete pipeline definition from the example:

 ```java
 static void runWordCount(WordCountOptions options) {